 Q: What are the AGO filing requirements for a charitable organization?

-A: Any charitable organization organized, operating, or raising funds in Massachusetts must register with the Non-Profit Organizations/Public Charities Division by filing a copy of its articles of organization or other governing instrument, its by-laws, and a list of the board of directors.
+A: Any charitable organization organized, operating, or raising funds in Massachusetts must register with the Non-Profit Organizations/Public Charities Division by filing the appropriate registration documentsbased on whether the organization is based in Massachusetts or out of state, and/or has passed its first fiscal year end date.

 If the organization intends to solicit funds from the public, it must first obtain a "Certificate for Solicitation" from the Division, unless exempted from this requirement by statute (see Overview of Solicitation ).